EOP-OMB/federal-program-inventory/website/_program/TC.044.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
-However, expenditures to preserve and restore certified historic structures qualify for an investment tax credit of 20 percent for certified rehabilitation activities.
-The taxpayer’s recoverable basis must be reduced by the amount of the credit.
-The credit must be claimed ratably over the five years after the property is placed in service, for property placed in service after December 31, 2017.
+objective: The baseline tax system requires the taxpayer to capitalize costs associated with investment property.
+However, most of the production costs of growing timber may be expensed under current law rather than capitalized and deducted when the timber is sold, thereby accelerating cost recovery.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":230000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":260000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":320000000.0}]'
 outlays: null
 permalink: /program/TC.044.html
 popular_name: ''